Mamdouh1234/CreditCard_FraudDetection/README.md

 The project purpose is to build a machine learning model for predicting and identifying fraudlent transactions.
 Three models were trained which are:

-- RandomForest
+- RandomForest.
-- XGBOOST
+- XGBOOST.
-- Deep learning model
+- Deep learning model.

 the champion model was XGBOOST with F1-score 0.991 on the validation set , and 0.972 on the testing set.